bioinformatics-core-shared-training/crukci-cluster-transition/session1-shell.md

 $ <incomplete command> SHIFT&TAB  # completes command
 $ Ctrl a                          # cursor to beginning of command line
 $ Ctrl e                          # cursor to end of command line
+$ Ctrl c                          # aborts the execution of a command
 ```

 ### Filters and pipes